sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 View Workflows
 ===============

-You can view the workflows by going to the workflows tab of the Project.
+You can view the workflows by going to the workflows tab of the project.

 .. figure:: ../../../_assets/user-guide/workflow/wf_list.PNG
    :alt: workflow